01mf02/jq-lang-spec/values.md

 ## Values {#sec:value-ops}

-While jq operates uniquely on JSON values, we define the jq semantics for a general value type $\valt$.
+While `jq` operates uniquely on JSON values, we define jq semantics for a general value type $\valt$.
 Let us start by defining a few types related to values.

 A _result_ $\resultt\, T$ is either OK, an error, or a break.